 Market participants highlighted regulatory requirements as one of the main potential barriers to utilising PTRRS.
-Market participants mentioned that they might be discouraged from submitting certain legacy OTC derivative trades to compression as the resulting trades would trigger new clearing requirements.
+Market participants mentioned that they might be discouraged from submitting certain legacy OTC derivative trades to compression or other PTRRS that generates new trades as the resulting trades may trigger new clearing requirements in certain jurisdictions under the current framework17.